A central limit theorem and its application to the limiting distribution of volatility target index: Introduction

-In the rest of this section, we summarise the main results of this paper and make some comments. \begin{thm} (i) As $\Delta t\to0$, the process $\{I_{t}^{(N)}\}_{t\ge0}$ converges in law to the Itô diffusion
+In the rest of this section, we summarise the main results of this paper and make some comments. \begin{thm} (i) For any fixed $\lambda\in(0,1)$, as $\Delta t\to0$, the process $\{I_{t}\}_{t\ge0}$ converges in law to the Itô diffusion

 where

 and

 (ii) The multipliers $U(\lambda)$ and $V(\lambda)$ satisfy that $U(\lambda)>1$, $V(\lambda)>1$ and $\lim_{\lambda\to1-}U(\lambda)=\lim_{\lambda\to1-}V(\lambda)=1$.
 Moreover, for $\lambda\in(0.7,1)$, the following bounds for $U(\lambda)$